karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

       name: demo-role
 ```

-you can get result like this:
+You will get the following result:

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1